install.packages(c('rPraat', 'phonTools', 'seewave', 'multitaper', 'emuR',

 (Hint: If you were to repeat this with FFT spectra, you’d see that the variation between adjacent spectra would be much larger).

 Imagine that we had a sound file with a bunch of sibilants and for each of them we want to compute the first four DCT coefficients of multitaper spectra computed around the 10 ms midpoint.
 Here’s an example of a sound file with 5 [s]es and a TextGrid that marks their locations.
-(I plot this using a home cooked function plot_tg_tier
+(This is plotted using the praatpicture

 In order to do this, we’d first load in the TextGrid using the function tg.read()